 - Depth Capture (preview).
 The photo is saved with a depth mask.

 Open Lightroom for Mobile and tap the camera at the bottom right.

-- Tap the left arrow to reset all settings to the default settings.
+Tap the arrow to reset all settings to the default settings.

-After taking the photo, you can view it by tapping the cross in the top left to close the camera.
+After taking the photos, you can view them by tapping the cross in the top left to close the camera.
 The processing of an HDR photo takes about 10 seconds on my iPhone 8 Plus.
 The original unedited photo is immediately visible.